oleg-org/testone/README.md

   - If "repository created" event found
     - update protection rules on the "main" branch
     - create new issue assigned to the user id that created the repositiry
-    - in the issue decription, mention the repo creator, following @mention notation
+    - in the issue decription, mention the repo creator, follow @mention notation